-The Axis D "Immunity and Cancer" is focused on the study of immune responses against cancer and on the development of new therapies.
+The axis "Immunity and Cancer" is focused on the study of immune responses against cancer and on the development of new therapies.

 Cancer cells have the capacity to multiply themselves infinitely without dying, even if like any other cells, they are programmed to disappear.
 In most cases the immune system detects and eliminates them.
 It is only when they escape out of this control that a tumor develops.

-The priority research axis D studies the interaction between the immune system and tumors with the aim of developing a new treatment strategy.
+This research axis studies the interaction between the immune system and tumors with the aim of developing a new treatment strategy.

 Its activities are two-fold: innovation and early preclinical research.
 The innovation part allows the identification of molecules or antigen hits to produce chemical, molecular or cellular vectors which are able to control tumor progression.
 The aim is to develop a new and innovative treatment strategy (eg. Antitumor vaccination, cellular therapy based on T lymphocytes…) and to validate them in early phase clinical trial.